wp-plugins/knews/readme.txt

 10. The Officina Template.

 == Changelog ==

+= 1.5.7 =
+* New styles for 3.8 admin interface
+* Subscription form outer WordPress (from other websites through Iframe)
+* Solved auto-creation bug when more than one process starts at same time (only one was sent in past)
+* Trying re-subscribe error message solved
+* Solved the HTML code editor blank error

 = 1.5.6 =
 * Solved empty subject bug when the newsletter was sent trough SMTP: We're sorry, guys!